this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 #### Function chaining

-Talking about function composition, there is a related concept: function chaining.
-It is another way to combine function in order to get a final result.
-An example is RxJS pipe function that allows as to chain operators, creating a data flow that will give us the final value.
+Talking about function composition, a related concept is *function chaining*.
+It is another way to combine functions to get a result.
+An example is RxJS' `pipe` function which allows us to chain operators, creating a data flow that will give us the final value.

 Let's create our pipe function for chaining our pure functions: